8. Paul defends his ministry, 10:1-12:21

 kauchsomai (kaucaomai) fut.
 "I will boast" - I will glory, boast.
 "Will boast" does not mean he has yet to boast.
 Paul boasts in his suffering already, the true badge of an apostle of Christ.

 iJna + subj. "so that [Christ's power may rest ....]" - that [Christ's power may shelter, reside, dwell, abide over/on me].
 This hina clause is subject to some debate.
 It does seem best to take it as introducing a consecutive clause expressing result.
-None-the-less, it is often taken as a final clause expressing purpose.
+None-the-less, it is often treated as a final clause expressing purpose.
 If a purpose clause, does Paul affirm his weakness in order that he can access the grace/power of God already abiding in him through his faith in Christ, or does he affirm his weakness in order that he will receive the gift of, or a greater portion of, God's grace/power?
 The second possible meaning certainly does not sit with Pauline theology since it leads to mysticism.
 Bultmann and others, who argue for the revelatory function of weakness, of divine encounter in surrender, of power drawn from weakness, are more into flagellation than revelation.
 The verb "rest on" is best understood as "abide" in the same sense as God in Christ dwells among us.
 This idea images the shekinah glory, God's radiant presence in the temple.
 So, Paul's identification with the suffering Christ, expressed physically in his own suffering (in particular the thorn), serves, as a consequence / result, to accentuate the grace / power of God that already abides in him, which suffering authenticates his apostleship.
 "Therefore, I have cheerfully made up my mind to be proud of my weaknesses, because they mean (result in) a deeper experience of the power of Christ", Phillips.

 tou Cristou (oV) gen. "Christ's [power]" - [the power] of Christ.
 The NIV takes the genitive as adjectival, possessive, but possibly verbal, subjective, "the power exercised by Christ", or ablative, source / origin, "the power emanating from Christ."